8 Keep Australia Beautiful Week Activities & Ideas for Primary Teachers

 Since then, this August event has made a household name for itself as an awareness initiative about the simple things everyday Australians can do to reduce our environmental impact and reduce litter.

-Held annually, KAB Week will be held in 2023 from 7 – 13 August.
+KAB Week is an annual event and will be held from 5 -11 August 2024.
 During this week, businesses, schools and individuals can take part by cleaning up litter found in waterways, beaches and parks, planting trees and running recycling drives.

 Who Started Keep Australia Beautiful Week?